Dodotree/judo-heroes-2/README.md

 /***************************************/

+Fork contains proof of concept based on several front end tutorials

-Backend is a seed for Symfony4 API
+React.js and Redux, Backend is a seed for Symfony4 API

-Fork contains proof of concept based on several tutorials React.js and Redux, backend supported by Symfony4 API Renders page from preloaded JSON and then updates/sync state through API Below is readme from tutorial used as main code source Redux states and API handling were added on top of it
+Renders page from preloaded JSON and then updates/sync state through API

+Below is readme from tutorial used as main code source

+Redux states and API handling were added on top of it

 /***************************************/